(Carbon toned with the minimum and best cool pigments to make a neutral print.)

 Most of this difference is in the paper tone stability of the substrates.
 A good inkjet paper that has no

 optical brighteners can be very stable.
-The silver and carbon are both very stable; it's the paper that is
+The silver and carbon are both very stable; it is the paper that is

 the weak link for the old silver prints.